-As data analytics become more accessible, we can access real time data feeds from a building to check whether the systems are running at optimal performance.
+As data analytics becomes more accessible, we can access real-time data feeds from a building to check whether the systems are running at optimal performance.
 This amounts to an audit every few minutes – and at a fraction of the cost of a static audit.

 We often hear the phrase “big data” bandied about.
 But even a basic level of data from a building management system can unlock the first tranche of value.